SupremeERG/IRSeC-2025/README.md

 # Directory

+## Ansible
+- The Ansible folder contains all information and scripts pertaining to Ansible automation
+### Scripts
+- `auth_setup.sh` sets up SSH authentication for Ansible managed nodes

 ## Linux
 - The Linux folder contains all information and scripts pertaining to Linux machines.
 - `linux-cheatsheet.md` contains useful commands